Tin(II) chloride: Chemical properties

-Anhydrous SnCl2 can be used to make a variety of interesting tin(II) compounds in non-aqueous solvents.
+Anhydrous SnCl2 can be used to make a variety of tin(II) compounds in non-aqueous solvents.
 For example, the lithium salt of 4-methyl-2,6-di-tert-butylphenol reacts with SnCl2 in THF to give the yellow linear two-coordinate compound Sn(OAr)2 (Ar = aryl).

-Tin(II) chloride also behaves as a Lewis acid, forming complexes with ligands such as chloride ion, for example:
+Tin(II) chloride also behaves as a weak Lewis acid, forming complexes with ligands such as chloride ion, for example: